AsterTrack/AsterTrack/server/README.md

 **2. turbojpeg** <br>
 Get the latest 3.x release from the <a href="https://github.com/libjpeg-turbo/libjpeg-turbo/releases">libjpeg-turbo github</a> (`libjpeg-turbo-3.x.x-vc64.exe`) <br>
+You can run the file to install turbojpeg system-wide, just make sure to update the paths in CMakeLists.txt (it defaults to `C:/libjpeg-turbo64`). <br>
-You can either install it system-wide or extract it with 7-Zip and put the library files (`turbojpeg.lib` and `turbojpeg-static.lib`) into `dependencies/lib/win`
+Alternatively, you can extract it with 7-Zip and put the library files (`turbojpeg.lib` and `turbojpeg-static.lib`) into `dependencies/lib/win` as well as the include file `turbojpeg.h` into `dependencies/include`.

 #### VS Code
 Additional extensions for development in VS Code: <br>